Sean Mason

 Sean Mason is an American jazz pianist, composer, and record producer.
-He was nominated for a Grammy Award in 2024 and has been the recipient of a Bessie Award and Bistro Award.
-In 2023, he released his debut album, The Southern Suite, and in 2024 co-released Chrome Valley with Mahogany L. Browne's and My Ideal with Catherine Russell.
-In 2025, he released, A Breathe of Fresh Air.
+He has been nominated for a Grammy Award and is the recipient of a Bessie Award and Bistro Award.
+In 2023, he released his debut album, The Southern Suite, and in 2024 co-released Chrome Valley with Mahogany L. Browne and My Ideal with Catherine Russell.
+In 2025, he released A Breath of Fresh Air.

 Early life and education

 Sean Mason was born and raised in Charlotte, North Carolina.
-He began teaching himself how to play piano at age 13, originally influenced by the music of Ray Charles.
+He began teaching himself how to play piano at age 13, influenced by the music of Ray Charles.
 At age 15, he enrolled in the JazzArts Initiative Camp and attended Phillip O. Berry Academy of Technology for high school.
-At age 17, Mason won the inaugural McGlohon Young Jazz Competition, an award that included an opportunity to perform as guest soloist with Delfeayo Marsalis.
+At age 17, Mason won the inaugural Loomis McGlohon Young Jazz Competition, an award that included an opportunity to perform as guest soloist with Delfeayo Marsalis.

 In 2017, while attending UNC Greensboro, Mason met Branford Marsalis who was giving lessons there.
 He suggested that Mason apply to Juilliard and Marsalis told his brother (Wynton Marsalis, director of Juilliard Jazz) "Sean can really play" and to "be on the lookout for this kid."
 Mason was subsequently accepted and enrolled in Juilliard in 2018, moving to New York City for his studies.